CraftAcademyLabs/coach-guides/weeks/week_5.md

     - models
     - relation between models
     - concept of `params` (See: https://www.youtube.com/watch?v=y57OnWV6dRE)
-* Learn about User Authentication using Warden
+* Learn more about User Authentication
 * Learn about the hardships that will occur if we can't read documentation for libraries we use in our projects (gems).
-* Basics of Test- and Behavior Driven Development or Acceptance - Unit Test cycle.
+* Learn more about Test- and Behavior Driven Development or Acceptance - Unit Test cycle.
 * Really embrace and understand the benefits of Pair Programming && collaboration using Git and GitHub
 * Learn about deployment to Heroku and the benefits of services like Heroku, DigitalOcean and AWS

 ### Weekend challenge
 SlowFood (Rails) (User Interface/UX) - Note: group challenge The weekend is devoted to focus on the User experience of the app.
 Here we start looking at the styling.
 We want them to notice that the planning they did in the initial stage was not detailed enough and that they missed to focus on the user.

 ### Learning objectives
 * All of the above
 * Also learn about: